-The Community Information Specialist provides excellent customer service to diverse customers by phone and texting.
+Community Information Specialists are the backbone of 211info’s work.
 The Specialist interviews callers, scans a database for resource information and engages in creative problem-solving.
-211info’s work is compassionate, fast-paced and efficient.
+Click here for the job description.

-English/Spanish bilingual preferred; all candidates should have a minimum of one year of crisis intervention/hotline service or one year of experience with a social service organization or call center.
+Candidates should have a year of crisis intervention/hotline service or a year of experience with a social service organization or contact center.
 A bachelor’s degree in social work or other human services is preferred.
-Veterans are encouraged to apply.
-Pay is $12.88 an hour, with a differential bilingual staff.
+Pay is $14.25 an hour with a differential bilingual staff.
 Hiring for both full and part-time positions.

 To apply, send your resume and a cover letter that addresses the following questions to email@example.com; please write Community Information Specialist in the subject line.
 Temporary part-time and/or full-time positions are open until filled.
 If you have questions, please send them to firstname.lastname@example.org; no calls will be accepted.

-In your cover letter, please specify if you are interested in overnight or day shifts and answer these three questions; take no more than a half-page per question.
+In your cover letter, please answer these three questions; take no more than a half-page per question:

 1. Please describe your familiarity with community health and human services.

 2. Please describe your experience working in fast-paced and/or emotionally challenging situations.

-3. Please describe your experience in working with people of diverse cultures and backgrounds.
+3. Please describe your communication style when working with people of diverse cultures and backgrounds.